Our Mission

 Mildred's house - Originally built pre-1900

-In 1983, Mildred Kanipe, a colorful woman farmer passed away, and left her beloved ranch to the public as a county park.
+In 1983, Mildred Kanipe, a colorful farmer passed away, and left her beloved ranch to the public as a county park.
 Mildred’s gift included almost 1,100 acres of land consisting of pastures, creeks, rolling hills, orchards and forests.
 Historical structures include a turn-of-the-century schoolhouse, a farmhouse, and outbuildings.
 She wished the buildings to be preserved, a ranch museum developed, equestrian trails to be available and the land was to remain an animal refuge, the land and plants preserved.

 The Friends’ Origins